imkauntee/Projectdraft-ALAON-DELACRUZ/README.md

 ## Planned features
 1. Checks whether you're under your saving goals, by tracking the amount of time left until the due.
-2. Inputs of your recent purchases like receipts
+2. Inputs of your recent purchases, like receipts
-3. Inputs receipts of recent loans to others
+3. Input receipts of recent loans to others
-4. Wishlist (of some sorts)
+4. Wishlist (of some sort)

 ## Planned inputs (All text entries)
 (Inputs)